firat-seker/firat-seker.github.io/_pages/writing.md

 ## About My Writing

 My non-academic (and more fun) writing includes both fiction and science communication.
-I am interested in writing novels, short stories, and comics.
+I am interested in writing novels, short stories, and comics mainly in fantasy and sci-fi settings.

 I currently have popular science articles published on **Medium**, where I communicate scientific advancements on topics that interest me.
 These articles are currently available only in **Turkish**.
-In the future, I aim to write new articles in English.
+In the future, I aim to write new Medium articles in English.

 -> [My Medium page](https://medium.com/@_Euphrates)